luciusvinicius/tpj-project/README.md

 An [enemy type](projeto/source/enemy_default.py) is composed by its score and speed, which is generated in the interval given by the configuration file.
 Because the enemy has two types, with different speed ranges and score, it was used then the Type-Object pattern.

 ### Update Method and Game Loop:
 Every entity that is processed on [the engine](projeto/source/engine.py) has an isolated update method that simulates one game’s frame.
-In our case, there is 3 times from updates being:
+In our case, there are 3 distinct moments in one given game loop:

 - Early update: This update is used to check the inputs, which should be analyzed before applying player’s physics and movements;
 - Update: Regular update, where every actor is processed without a specific order.
-After the entities update, the engine also runs the Collision Manager update to check if there was a collision this frame and process “on_collision” events;
+Before the entities update though, the engine runs the Collision Manager update to check if there was a collision in this frame and process “on_collision” events;
-- Late Update: This update is exclusive to render the graphics after the alterations on the game.
+- Late Update: This update is exclusively used to render the graphics after the alterations to the game logic.

-These 3 different times consist in the Game Loop pattern.
+These 3 different moments consist in the Game Loop pattern.